University of Silicon Valley: Academics

 The Enso, located next to the USV campus on Baypointe Parkway, is used for student housing.

 The University of Silicon Valley offers the Bachelor of Arts (B.A.), Bachelor of Science (B.S.), and Master of Arts (M.A.) degrees and specializes in digital animation, video game design and audio & music production.

-Its computer graphics degree program is the longest-running in the Bay Area.
-It includes Project X, an invitation-only animated film production course that approximates the experience of interning in the industry, and MediaWorks, an audio-visual concepting and production course, which has been running continuously since 2013.
-MediaWorks facilitates student learning via national and international collaborations between students and professional organizations in a fast-paced, competitive production setting, imitating the environment and work ethic of the media production industries.
+Its computer graphics degree program includes Project X, an animated film production course that approximates the experience of interning in the industry, and MediaWorks, an audio-visual concepting and production course where students work on projects in collaboration with outside organizations.

 In November 2007, USV announced the addition of a minor in business management.
-In January 2011 Cogswell started its entrepreneurship program; it expanded this in 2012 into the first Master's program in Entrepreneurship and Innovation.
+In January 2011 Cogswell started its entrepreneurship program; it expanded this in 2012 into a Master's program in Entrepreneurship and Innovation.

 Campus

 The University of Silicon Valley is located in San Jose, California, in Silicon Valley.
-USV's campus is located in the Innovation Triangle district in North San Jose, near the headquarters of Samsung and Cisco.
 Student housing is spread across North San Jose.